PracticalParticle/Guardian/certora/README.md

 - **Modular Specifications**: Split specifications into rules, invariants, and property-based tests
 - **Harness Contracts**: Use harness contracts for libraries and complex contracts
 - **Edge Cases**: Test edge cases with property-based testing
+- **Environment Models**: Use the shared environment model for consistent assumptions
-- **Incremental Approach**: Start with basic properties and gradually add more complex ones
+- **Graduated Verification**: Start with basic specs and gradually add more complex properties
 - **Rule Isolation**: Test individual rules before running comprehensive verification
 - **Cache Results**: Use caching to speed up verification of unchanged code